 Our Nonprofit Projects

 Blue Butterfly Collaborative Blue Butterfly Collaborative uses the appeal, power, and impact of children’s media to advance international development aims.
-We support the execution of large-scale, evidence-based education projects in areas of need throughout the world.
-Using a highly flexible project management model, we build in-country capacity to manage, develop, distribute, and evaluate high-quality media to catalyze positive change in children's attitudes, knowledge, and behavior.
+They support the execution of large-scale, evidence-based education projects in areas of need throughout the world.

 BUILD Initiative BUILD’s work and its vision of comprehensive early childhood development systems is at the center of an emerging and vibrant state-based policy movement in the early childhood development field.